Here is our guide to obtaining citizenship in the Netherlands, and the conditions required to apply for Dutch citizenship.

 - You have special and objectively assessable reasons for not renouncing your nationality.

-- You are a national of a state that is not recognised by the Netherlands.
+- You’re a national of a state that the Netherlands does not recognize.

 - In order to renounce your current nationality you will have to pay a large sum of money to the authorities in your country.
 You must be able to demonstrate this.

 - By renouncing your nationality you would lose certain rights, which would cause you serious financial losses.
 This could include consequences in terms of inheritance law.
 You must be able to demonstrate this.